CodeSammich/ms-equips/README.md

 - [ ] What bosses can you currently do?
 How much time can you spend not attacking?
 - [ ] What is the next equip upgrade you can feasibly make? (given user's dedication to game)
 - [ ] Estimated price to achieve a certain item?

+# Want to Contribute?

+All contributions are welcome!
+Please follow the general guidelines below before submitting a Pull Request as to not break any code.

+### Adding Additional Scrolls

+If you would like to update the `scrolls.json` file with more scrolls, please add all of them under `Special Scrolls` and follow the existing format.
+Once you have done so, please also update the appropriate list in `ScrollsMenu.js`.